dmnunez1993/mountain-vs-beaches-preference-predictor/README.md

 ### Training the prediction model

-To train the model, run the following commands in the root of the repository:
+Before training the model, it is necessary to install the dependencies:

     cd train
+    pip install -r requirements.txt

+Then, to train the model, run the following command:

     ./train_model.py -i ../data/raw/mountains_vs_beaches_preferences.csv -o ../inference/prediction_model/lr.pkl

 Note that both the input path (-i) and the output path (-o) can be modified if necessary.